As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 How to make lighted Christmas balls, and how to hang them outside in your trees.

 I’m so excited to share this holiday tradition that we participate in with the rest of our neighbors every year.

-It's funny...I'd never even seen lighted Christmas balls until we moved to North Carolina.
+We love to do some some outdoor DIY Christmas decor but we’ve never seen, or heard of, lighted Christmas balls until we moved to North Carolina.

 As we looked around the house, in the basement, Roger asked the real estate agent what the chicken wire balls were, and why the owners left them.